uit-cosmo/.github/README.md

 ![Density evolution](assets/turbulence_blobs.gif )

 ### [`Complexity-Entropy-Analysis`](https://github.com/uit-cosmo/Complexity-Entropy-Analysis)<a name ="Complexity-Entropy-Analysis"></a>
+An implementation of the Bandt-Pompe algorithm to obtain a probability distribution based on the amplitude ordinal pattern of a given time series.
+Once the probability distribution is calculated, Permutation Entropy and Jensen-Shannon statistical complexity measure can be obtained.

 ### [`ebm`](https://github.com/uit-cosmo/ebm)<a name ="ebm"></a>
 A Julia script to solve the 1D-Energy Balance Equation on the Northern hemisphere, adapted from North et al.